yalelibrary/yul-dc-management/README.md

     ```bash
     bundle exec rubocop -a
     ```
-    - If Rubocop is still flagging something that you've checked and want to keep as-is, add it to the `.rubocop_todo.yml`, either manually, or by running
+    - If Rubocop is still flagging something that you've checked and want to keep as-is, add it to the `.rubocop_todo.yml` manually.
-    ```bash
-    rubocop --auto-gen-config
-    ```

   - If you are doing development that requires access to the Yale Metadata Cloud, get on the Yale VPN, and add your credentials to your `.secrets` file.
 These should never be added to version control.
   ```
   # Metadata Cloud